DorianDepriester/MTEX2Gmsh/paper/paper.md

 ---
-title: 'Polycrystalline FEM representation: a tool for generating 2D meshes from EBSD data'
+title: 'MTEX2Gmsh: a tool for generating 2D meshes from EBSD data'
 tags:
   - Polycrystals
   - FEM